dtim/profiling-icons-plugin/README.md

 ## Installation

 The plugin has not yet been released.
-After the release, it can be installed using the common procedures.
+After the release, it can be installed in the usual way.

 - Using IDE built-in plugin system: